Mrkouhadi/Mrkouhadi/README.md

 ## 🚀 I'm a FrontEnd ( web & Mobile )  Developer.

-- 🌱 I’m currently learning Typescript, as well as Mobile developement (React native)
+- 🌱 I’m currently learning React native
 - 👯 I’m looking to collaborate with other content creators
 - 🥅 2022 Goals: Contribute more to Open Source projects
 - ⚡ Fun fact: I love to play soccer, Chess and guitar.